drorventura/HERE-Mobility-Demand-API-Developer-Guide/DemandDevGuide_Overview.md

 Arrival).
 They can view several ride options, choose the one they want, and book it.
 If the supplier's policy permits, rides may be cancelled after they're booked.
 Once a ride is booked, the passenger can get real-time updates about the supplier's status (on the way, at pickup location, and so on).

 >**Notes**:
->-   Currently only taxi suppliers (full integration) and public transportation(planning stage) are supported.
+>-   Currently only taxi and private hire suppliers (full integration) and public transportation(planning stage) are supported.
 >-   The passenger's location is stated in the ride request, and accordingly only rides from nearby suppliers are offered.

 ### Technical Specifications ###